sam46/systems-notes/OS.md

 - `cache` (aka pagecache) in `/proc/meminfo`, `free`, and `vmstat`

 **below actual filesystem:**
-- sees disk blocks, i.e. file contents and metadata, but to avoid storing file contents twice (in `buffer` and in `cache`),  linux only stores file contents in `cache` and the `buffer` points to the `cache`
+- sees disk blocks, i.e. file contents and metadata, but to avoid storing file contents twice (in `buffer` and in `cache`),  linux only stores file contents in `cache`, while the `buffer` points to `cache`
 - `buffers` in `/proc/meminfo`, `free`, and `vmstat`